 Ahwatukee is one of 15 urban villages within the City of Phoenix.
 It has a quiet, residential feel while still offering convenient shopping and many restaurant options.
 With easy access to I-10 and the Loop 202 freeway, residents can quickly reach other parts of the Phoenix metro area.

-Mountain Park Ranch is served by the highly rated Kyrene School District.
-My own children went through Kyrene schools in Ahwatukee, so I understand why many families choose this area.
+The Kyrene School District serves the Ahwatukee area.
+My own children went through Kyrene schools so I understand why many families choose this area.
 As always, school boundaries should be verified before closing.

 Communities with consistent maintenance, access to South Mountain Park, and strong schools tend to attract steady buyer interest over time.